dreamdevil00/ftp-client/README.md

 #### Description

-A simple ftp client built with electron angular4
+This is a simple ftp client built with electron angular4

+#### Warning:
-Attention: This project is under development
+This project is still in development